teverett/Pragmatach/site/src/main/markdown/openjpa.md

 * openjpa.ConnectionUserName
 * openjpa.ConnectionPassword
 * openjpa.jdbc.SynchronizeMapping
+* openjpa.ConnectionFactoryName

-An example configuration for OpenJPA, in this case using HSQL would look like
+An example manual configuration for OpenJPA, in this case using HSQL would look like

 <pre>
 <code>